kwr760/learning/pluralsight/react/scalable/docs/testing/unit-testing.md

 }
 ```

-> Note: The `export` here is ES6 syntax, and you will need an ES6 transpiler
+> Note: The `export` here is ES6 syntax, and you would need an ES6 transpiler
-  (e.g. babel.js) to run this JavaScript.
+> (e.g. babel.js) to run this JavaScript.

-> The `export` exports our function as a module, which we can `import` and use
+> The `export` makes our function available as a module, which we can `import` and use
-  in other files.
+> in other files.
 Continue below to see what that looks like.

-### Mocha
+### Jest

-Mocha is our unit testing framework.
+Jest is our unit testing framework.
 Its API, which we write tests with, is
 speech like and easy to use.

-> Note: This is the [official documentation](http://mochajs.org) of Mocha.
+> Note: The official documentation for Jest can be found [here](https://facebook.github.io/jest/).

 We're going to add a second file called `add.test.js` with our unit tests
 inside.
-Running said unit tests requires us to enter `mocha add.test.js` into
-the command line.

 First, we `import` the function in our `add.test.js` file: